imazen/resizer/Plugins/DiskCache/readme.md

 With this plugin, a server can usually process as many concurrent 'dynamic' image requests as 'static' image requests, since there is only a 1-time hit (and it's small to begin with) for resizing an image.

 Suggested for all live sites.
 Works well in combination with the CloudFront plugin, which adds edge-caching.
-Also works great with the PsdReader, SqlReader, S3Reader, and AnimatedGifs plugin (these benefit greatly from caching due to their slightly higher resource cost).
+Also works great with the PsdReader, SqlReader, S3Reader, and AnimatedGifs plugin; these benefit greatly from caching due to their slightly higher resource cost.

 Compatible with *all* plugins.